-There was nothing remarkable about Otani’s upbringing in Oshu—a city of 120,000 in northern Japan.
-His father, Toru, played baseball his entire life and pushed both his children (Otani has an older brother, Ryuta) into the game, playing catch with them for hours when he got home from his job at a Mitsubishi plant.
-Otani took to the sport quickly, and started playing in a weekend little league when he was eight.
+There was nothing remarkable about Ohtani’s upbringing in Oshu—a city of 120,000 in northern Japan.
+His father, Toru, played baseball his entire life and pushed both his children (Ohtani has an older brother, Ryuta) into the game, playing catch with them for hours when he got home from his job at a Mitsubishi plant.
+Ohtani took to the sport quickly, and started playing in a weekend little league when he was eight.
 “I watched baseball players and they looked so cool,” he says.
 “I was always anxiously waiting for the weekend so I could play.”
-The only team he could watch on television in Oshu was Tokyo’s Yomiuri Giants, who featured Hideki Matsui, a power-hitting left fielder Otani modeled his game after.
+The only team he could watch on television in Oshu was Tokyo’s Yomiuri Giants, who featured Hideki Matsui, a power-hitting left fielder Ohtani modeled his game after.
 He was captivated by pitching, too, but never thought baseball was anything more than a hobby.
-“I didn’t think I was good,” Otani says.
+“I didn’t think I was good,” Ohtani says.
 “Before high school I didn’t participate in many tournaments, so I assumed there must be many players better than me.”

 Turns out there weren’t, and by his freshman year at Hanamaki Higashi High School, the numbers on the radar gun were hard to miss.
-Otani was throwing in the mid-90s at 16 and hit 99 mph a year later, leveraging a long build that soared to his full six-foot-five when he was 17.
+Ohtani was throwing in the mid-90s at 16 and hit 99 mph a year later, leveraging a long build that soared to his full six-foot-five when he was 17.
 He grew so quickly that he struggled with groin and hamstring injuries throughout high school, which caused him to miss several starts and left his pitching mechanics a mess.
-His delivery was effortful and stiff, which gave Otani all kinds of trouble staying in the strike zone.
-“He was really in the process of growing into his body,” says Dave DeFreitas, a former Cleveland Indians Pacific Rim scout who watched Otani in high school.
+His delivery was effortful and stiff, which gave Ohtani all kinds of trouble staying in the strike zone.
+“He was really in the process of growing into his body,” says Dave DeFreitas, a former Pacific Rim scout in the Cleveland organization who watched Ohtani in high school.
 “The coordination and body control that every pitcher needs took some time to show up.”

 Renowned as the most innovative organization in the NPB, the Fighters are notorious for bucking conventional thinking.
 “They don’t have as much money to work with as many of the other teams,” says Kazushi Nagatsuka, the assistant chief of the Japan Times sports department.
 “They use a lot of sabermetrics when making decisions.
 They play ‘Moneyball,’ so to speak.
 Other teams don’t operate like them.”

-Yamada, the club’s general manager when Otani was draft eligible, is a progressive thinker with a scouting background and he has a hard-and-fast rule when it comes to the draft: you take the most talented player, regardless of signability.
-So maybe it shouldn’t have been such a surprise when he selected Otani first overall.
-Just as no one was surprised when Otani stuck to his guns after the draft and publicly reaffirmed he was heading to the U.S. “It was quite a bold move at the time—people were shocked when the Fighters took him,” says Jason Coskrey, who covers the NPB for the Japan Times.
-“No other team would touch Otani.
+Yamada, the club’s general manager when Ohtani was draft eligible, is a progressive thinker with a scouting background and he has a hard-and-fast rule when it comes to the draft: you take the most talented player, regardless of signability.
+So maybe it shouldn’t have been such a surprise when he selected Ohtani first overall.
+Just as no one was surprised when Ohtani stuck to his guns after the draft and publicly reaffirmed he was heading to the U.S. “It was quite a bold move at the time—people were shocked when the Fighters took him,” says Jason Coskrey, who covers the NPB for the Japan Times.
+“No other team would touch Ohtani.
 It was a huge risk to use a first-round pick on him.”

 “I haven’t been scouting long enough to say a guy’s a once-in-a-lifetime type of talent—but he’s up there,” DeFreitas says.
 “It’s the type of things you see from guys like A-Rod and Jeter and Griffey—those guys who are just so good, so young.
 You don’t see this level of athleticism, work ethic and aptitude come along often.”

-Would any MLB team be bold enough to let Otani play both ways?
+Would any MLB team be bold enough to let Ohtani play both ways?
 Turns out, it’s not out of the question.
-Two National League executives contacted this December said their clubs would give Otani an opportunity to both pitch and hit until it proved untenable.
-In 2014, Yankees general manager Brian Cashman told Robert Whiting of Japan’s Yukan Fuji News that he’d go a step further and let Otani play the outfield if he wanted to.
+Two National League executives contacted this December said their clubs would give Ohtani an opportunity to both pitch and hit until it proved untenable.
+In 2014, Yankees general manager Brian Cashman told Robert Whiting of Japan’s Yukan Fuji News that he’d go a step further and let Ohtani play the outfield if he wanted to.
 “That’s how far we’d go,” Cashman said.
 “Hey, if that’s what he wants?
 It’s hard to argue if he won’t sign otherwise.”
-At December’s MLB winter meetings, Red Sox president Dave Dombrowski was asked about Otani and told reporters: “Do I think a player could be a two-way player?
+At December’s MLB winter meetings, Red Sox president Dave Dombrowski was asked about Ohtani and told reporters: “Do I think a player could be a two-way player?
 Yeah, it could happen.”

 So, when does he make the jump?
-With nearly every Japanese accolade he could want already safely in his possession, Otani has little left to prove in NPB.
+With nearly every Japanese accolade he could want already safely in his possession, Ohtani has little left to prove in NPB.
 After the Fighters won it all in 2016, many believed he would promptly ask the club to post him so he could carry on his career in North America and chase an MLB contract potentially worth more than $200 million.
-Otani considered it, but something wasn’t right.
-“I didn’t feel ready to go to the MLB — not yet,” he says.
+Ohtani considered it, but something wasn’t right.
+“I didn’t feel ready to go to MLB — not yet,” he says.
 “Last year we won, but I didn’t feel like a winner.
 I didn’t feel ready.
 It’s hard to explain.
 There are no achievements I want to have before I go.
 It’s a feeling.
 When the time comes, I’ll know I’m ready.”

-But here’s the thing about Otani: money doesn’t motivate him.
+But here’s the thing about Ohtani: money doesn’t motivate him.
 He’s earned millions playing ball in Japan, and by the looks of it he hasn’t spent a dime.
 He doesn’t own a car and he’s no connoisseur of high fashion.
-“Personally, I don’t care about money,” Otani says.
+“Personally, I don’t care about money,” Ohtani says.
 “But this is not only my problem.”

-A lot will be different for Otani in the coming years.
-There’s no dialing back his fame in Japan, and if he does make the leap to the MLB he’ll encounter an even more intense spotlight.
-That’s why Otani savours those Honolulu moments.
+A lot will be different for Ohtani in the coming years.
+There’s no dialing back his fame in Japan, and if he does make the leap to MLB he’ll encounter an even more intense spotlight.
+That’s why Ohtani savours those Honolulu moments.
 He knows they will be even more rare going forward.
-Similarly, perhaps baseball fans should be savouring these early moments of Otani’s career, when he shows such tremendous promise with each overpowering fastball and every pitch he drives into the seats.
+Similarly, perhaps baseball fans should be savouring these early moments of Ohtani’s career, when he shows such tremendous promise with each overpowering fastball and every pitch he drives into the seats.
 A ballplayer unlike any other, doing things no one’s seen since George Herman himself.